Trailing Lantana Camara ‘Luscious Grape’

 - Average water needs.
 Don’t overwater.

-Pollinator Plus:
+Pollinator Plus

-This nectar plant also attracts bumblebees, eastern tiger swallowtails, gulf fritillaries, skippers, and more…(please report what butterflies/pollinators this has attracted to your garden in a comment below.)
+This nectar plant also attracts bumblebees, eastern tiger swallowtails, gulf fritillaries, hummingbirds, skippers, and more…(please report what butterflies/pollinators this has attracted to your garden in a comment below.)

 There are not many pollinator reports on this variety yet.
 Many websites, books, and nurseries suggest planting lantana, which insinuates all lantana varieties contain the same nectar content and will be equally attractive to all butterflies.